zepp-health/zeppos-docs/docs/guides/tools/simulator/setup.md

 ---
-title: Installation and launch
+title: Installation and launch(for v1 Simulator)
-sidebar_label: Installation and launch
+sidebar_label: Installation and launch(for v1 Simulator)
 ---

 Different operating systems correspond to different installation and startup methods, so developers should refer to the corresponding chapters according to the operating system.